ferentin-net/ferentin-oidc-sample/README.md

 - Node.js 18+ and npm
 - Python 3.8+
-- An OIDC provider (Auth0, Okta, Cognito, etc.)
+- OIDC Application configured in Ferentin

 ### 1. Start the Backend (BFF)